 1 cup whipping cream

-Combine flour, sugar, cinnamon and zest in a medium size bowl and mix.
+Combine flour, baking powder, sugar, cinnamon and zest in a medium size bowl and mix.

 Add berries and chocolate.
 If the blackberries are too large I cut some of them in half.
 Mix to coat the berries with the flour.

 Add the cream all at once and mix with a spatula but do not over mix.
 The dough will be chunky and not necessarily hold together in one piece.

 Set a large piece of parchment on your counter and scrape the dough onto it.

 With clean hands pat the dough together into a rough circle about an inch thick.

 Cut it into rounds with a round cookie cutter about 2.5 inch in diameter or another size.

 Place the scones on a parchment lined baking sheet (see note above about a silicon mat).
 They will spread a bit so space them about 2 inch apart.

 Re-press the remaining dough into a circle and keep cutting into rounds until you used up all the dough.
 I get about 12 from this recipe.